foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia/faq.md

 ??? faq "Can i have more than one Launcher Id for the same account?"
     No, these will be separate accounts.

+??? faq "Changing the payout address"
+    To change your payout address please use the GUI's "Edit Payout Instructions" button.
+When not using the GUI but editing the chia `config.yaml` directly please make sure that the address is in puzzle hash form.

 ## EC

 ??? faq "Why is my EC so low?"